MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 | Service     | `NTFRS` |
 | Description | Inbound rule to allow File Replication RPC traffic. |
 | Remote Addresses | [Domain Controllers](#domaincontrolleraddresses) |

+This protocol uses a dynamic RPC port by default, but it can be [reconfigured to use a static one](#frsstaticport).